johnbrillas/azure-docs.es-es/articles/active-directory/develop/quickstart-v2-aspnet-webapp.md

     app.UseOpenIdConnectAuthentication(
         new OpenIdConnectAuthenticationOptions
         {
-            // Sets the ClientId, authority, RedirectUri as obtained from web.config ClientId = clientId,
+            // Sets the client ID, authority, and redirect URI as obtained from Web.config ClientId = clientId,
             Authority = authority,
             RedirectUri = redirectUri,
             // PostLogoutRedirectUri is the page that users will be redirected to after sign-out.
-In this case, it is using the home page
+In this case, it's using the home page
             PostLogoutRedirectUri = redirectUri,
             Scope = OpenIdConnectScope.OpenIdProfile,
-            // ResponseType is set to request the id_token - which contains basic information about the signed-in user ResponseType = OpenIdConnectResponseType.IdToken,
+            // ResponseType is set to request the code id_token, which contains basic information about the signed-in user ResponseType = OpenIdConnectResponseType.CodeIdToken,
             // ValidateIssuer set to false to allow personal and work accounts from any organization to sign in to your application
-            // To only allow users from a single organizations, set ValidateIssuer to true and 'tenant' setting in web.config to the tenant name
+            // To only allow users from a single organization, set ValidateIssuer to true and the 'tenant' setting in Web.config to the tenant name
-            // To allow users from only a list of specific organizations, set ValidateIssuer to true and use ValidIssuers parameter
+            // To allow users from only a list of specific organizations, set ValidateIssuer to true and use the ValidIssuers parameter
             TokenValidationParameters = new TokenValidationParameters()
             {
                 ValidateIssuer = false // Simplification (see note below) },
-            // OpenIdConnectAuthenticationNotifications configures OWIN to send notification of failed authentications to OnAuthenticationFailed method
+            // OpenIdConnectAuthenticationNotifications configures OWIN to send notification of failed authentications to the OnAuthenticationFailed method
             Notifications = new OpenIdConnectAuthenticationNotifications
             {
                 AuthenticationFailed = OnAuthenticationFailed